tumido/slack-first/README.md

    1. Toggle _Interactivity_
    2. Set _Request URL_ to the Bot URL obtained from Ngrok.
+   3. Set _Options Load URL_ in the _Select Menus_ section to the Bot URL obtained from Ngrok.
-   3. Add following shortcuts via _Create New Shortcut_ button:
+   4. Add following shortcuts via _Create New Shortcut_ button:

       | Name         | Scope   | Description                                 | Callback ID             |
       | ------------ | ------- | ------------------------------------------- | ----------------------- |